isa-Lai/blog/content/post/cache/cache-coherence-3.md

 ![MESI at cache controller](cache/MESI-for-cache.png)

+Note: in the figure when it says, "mem in I", it means in the lower level memory (ie,.
+LLC or DRAM), that cache block is in `I` which states that no private cache has a copy of that block.
+It does not mean the cache in the private cache is in `I` state.

 ### MOSI

 - Rely on atomic transactions.
 - Eliminate extra data to update LLC when a cache receives a GetS request in the M/E state.
 - Using dirty bit, eliminate unnecessary write to LLC (if block is written again before write back to LLC).
+- Owner is used to reduce the access latency.
+Without owner, even a core's private has a copy in `S`, it cannot forward the copy to other because no one know who is the owner.
+Only the defined owner can forward the copy.

 ![MOSI at cache controller](cache/MOSI-for-cache.png)